Ara Abrahamian

-He also won the bronze match at the 2008 Summer Olympics, but he rejected the medal because of a controversial ruling in the semifinal.
+Abrahamian won the bronze match at the 2008 Summer Olympics, but he rejected the medal because of a controversial ruling in the semifinal.
 During the highly publicised medal ceremony, Abrahamian protested by placing the medal in the center of the mat and walking away.
 He was later disqualified by the International Olympic Committee (IOC) and stripped of his rejected bronze medal for disrupting the award ceremony.
 This resulted in him receiving a lifetime ban from the Olympics.
 He was also banned from wrestling for two years by FILA, but the ban was overturned by the Court of Arbitration for Sport in March 2009.

 Biography

 Abrahamian began his wrestling career at the age of eight in Armenia.
 He became Armenian junior champion on three occasions.
 In 1994 he arrived in Stockholm, Sweden, to compete in the Stockholm Junior Open, which he won.
 He defected from the Armenia national team and joined the Swedish team in 1998.